-Namaste Kids was created in Benenden, Kent in May 2014.
+Namaste Kids & Namaste Teens is based in Benenden, Kent.
 Its owner and teacher is Hayley Sanderson.

-Yoga for kids is a fun way to develop important skills in a non-competitive environment.
-It is easy for girls and boys to become overly self-critical and to lose confidence in themselves as they grow and change.
+Yoga for young people is a fun way to develop important skills in a non-competitive environment.
+It is easy for girls and boys to become overly self-critical and to lose confidence as they grow and change.
 Yoga is a great remedy.
-There is no judgement in a yoga class about how a child does a yoga pose or plays a game.
-It is not the aim of the class to have a child do a perfectly aligned yoga pose and this way of thinking helps to nurture a child’s inner strength and self-acceptance.
+There is no judgement in a yoga class about how someone does a yoga pose or plays a game.
+With young children It is not the aim of the class to have the child do a perfectly aligned yoga pose and this way of thinking helps to nurture a child’s inner strength and self-acceptance.

 There are many health benefits of yoga including

 - Helping to establish resilience & encouraging a growth mindset